-9.02 Physical Evidence
+9.03 Physical Evidence

-The timely preservation of physical evidence is essential to the successful prosecution of most sex offenses.
-Considering the time sensitive nature regarding the preservation and collection of such evidence, it is essential that the University of Maryland, Baltimore Police Force be contacted as soon as possible.
+The timely preservation of physical evidence is essential to the successful prosecution of most sex offenses and/or instances of interpersonal relationship violence.
+Considering the time-sensitive nature regarding the preservation and collection of such evidence, it is essential that the University of Maryland, Baltimore Police Force be contacted as soon as possible.